Why should I consider sending my child to Southampton Summer Day Camp?

 What are the camp’s transportation options?

-UPDATED POLICY FOR 2021 The SSDC day begins and ends with a safe, spirited ride to and from camp.
+UPDATED POLICY FOR 2022 The SSDC day begins and ends with a safe, spirited ride to and from camp.
 Camp will provide a central designated location service from a bus.
 (Regular Camp Policy: All of our drivers are 21+ years of age and are approved by our insurance carrier).
 All of our bus drivers are CDL certified and have undergone rigorous background checks with their respective bus company.
 All vehicles used by camp are subject to the stringent safety and insurance standards.
+Camp Transportation will be updated in early 2022.

 Parents can opt to drive their children within the normal camp day and receive a rebate per camper.
 Parents who choose this option will receive instructions prior to the first camp day on the SSDC’s pick-up and drop-off procedure.
 Check out our Transportation at Camp page for more info!